tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 Our goals are:

-* To provide an unambigious, platform and algorithm independent benchmark of derivatives pricing problems.
+* To provide an unambiguous, platform and algorithm independent benchmark of derivatives pricing problems.
     * As part of the derivatives pricing benchmark, we provide an executable implementation that generates the correct reference results.
 This reference implementation is freely available here `TODO: Insert link here`
     * The benchmark parameters reflect meaningful and realistic scenarios found in markets, but also cover corner cases as observed in the days just before a crash or other peculiar events.
     * The benchmark framework is modular, and so is easily extendable to more products and models.
 Where possible, we provide guidance as to how it should be extended.